 Security tools available to cloud service users

-Yandex.Passport enables authentication and authorization of Yandex users and stores users' personal data.
-For authentication via Yandex.Passport, use your username and password or your PIN and the Yandex.Key app if two-factor authentication is set up.
-If you pass authentication, Yandex.Passport installs a cookie for the yandex.TLD domain in your browser.
-Yandex.Passport authenticates users, sets the cookies, and stores the cryptographic keys to control cookie integrity.
+Yandex ID enables authentication and authorization of Yandex users and stores users' personal data.
+For authentication with your Yandex ID, use your username and password or your PIN and the Yandex.Key app if two-factor authentication is set up.
+If you pass authentication, Yandex ID sets a cookie for the yandex.TLD domain in your browser.
+Yandex.ID authenticates users, sets the cookies, and stores the cryptographic keys to control cookie integrity.

-To use the CLI, Yandex.Passport issues users an OAuth token.
+To use the CLI, Yandex ID issues users an OAuth token.
 It's stored on the user's disk and used to get a temporary IAM token.
 In all cases, IAM tokens are valid for 24 hours and OAuth tokens are valid for one year from the date of issue.
-Yandex.Passport stores the cryptographic keys used to control OAuth token integrity.
+Yandex ID stores the cryptographic keys used to control OAuth token integrity.

-If you use an identity federation, IAM accepts a signed SAML token from a third-party identity provider.
+If an identity federation is used, the IAM service accepts a signed SAML token from a third-party identity provider.
 This token contains information about the authenticated user.

 SAML token cryptographic signature keys are stored by the customer's identity provider.
 Therefore, it's the customer's responsibility to manage, use, and store the key safely.
 The public part of the key used for verifying the SAML token signature is set by the customer when configuring the identity federation and is then stored in IAM.